Pérdida de peso

 Key Points:

-1. Specialized pharmacies custom-make compounded medications to fit a person's unique needs.
-In some cases, compounded medicines also help relieve drug shortages.
+1. Specialized pharmacies create compounded medications tailored to a person's unique needs.
+In some cases, compounded medicines also help fulfill medications when the brand-name versions are in short supply.

 2. While compounded medications are not FDA-approved, the best way to get quality medication is to work with a medical provider who sources prescriptions from a licensed facility.

-With expensive brand-name weight loss medications in short supply, Dr. B is thrilled to offer patients a safe, effective and affordable compounded Semaglutide via Shed It—a holistic prescription weight loss program by Dr. B.
+Dr. B is thrilled to offer patients safe, effective and affordable GLP-1 medications via Shed It—our holistic prescription weight loss program.

-Naturally, we expect that some of our patients will have questions about how compounded medicines are made and how their compounded Semaglutide stacks up against the fancy brand-name versions.
+Naturally, we expect patients to have questions about how compounded medicines are made and how the sublingual compounded form compares to injectable versions of Semaglutide.

-Here's what to know about compounded Semaglutide safety.
+Here's what you need to know about the safety of compounded Semaglutide.

 Compounded products are made by pharmacists at specialized pharmacies.